How to Structure a DAG for Raster Processing

 def consolidate_tiles(tile_paths: List[str], output_path: str) -> str:

-"""Aggregation: merge processed tiles into a single geotiff."""
+"""Aggregation: merge processed tiles into a single GeoTIFF."""

 datasets = [rasterio.open(p) for p in tile_paths]